smathot/pupillometry_review/md/anatomy.md

 ### The constriction pathway

 Pupil constriction is controlled by the *iris sphincter muscle*.
 The iris sphincter muscle encircles the pupil like a cord that reduces the size of the pupil when it contracts (%FigMuscles::a).
-The iris sphincter is innervated by the parasympathetic nervous system, the part of the autonomic nervous system that is involved in homeostasis (i.e. keeping the body in stable condition); the link between pupil constriction and the parasympathetic nervous explains why pupils are relatively small in rest, when the parasympathetic nervous system system is active.
+The iris sphincter is innervated by the parasympathetic nervous system, the part of the autonomic nervous system that is involved in homeostasis (i.e. keeping the body in stable condition); the link between pupil constriction and the parasympathetic nervous explains why pupils are relatively small in rest.
 The constriction pathway is a subcortical pathway that connects the retina to the iris sphincter muscle (%FigPathways::a).

-- As light falls on the retina, nerve impulses are sent along the optic nerve to the optic chiasma.
-- The optic chiasma combines input from the retina in both eyes, re-organizes it based on visual field, and sends it to the pretectal nucleus (PN); that is, information from the left visual field goes to the PN in the right hemisphere, and the right visual field goes to the left PN.
-- From the PN, information is sent to the Edinger-Westphal nucleus (EWN).
-Each EWN receives input from the left and right PN, thus combining information from the left and right visual fields; that is, both the left and right EWN receive input from both eyes and both visual fields.
-- From the EWN, information is sent via the Oculomotor Nerve (III) to the ciliary ganglion (CG), which is located just behind the eye.
-- From the CG, information is sent via the short ciliary nerves to the iris sphincter muscle.

-The constriction pathway as described here corresponds to those areas that are commonly considered to be crucial for pupil constriction, and is essentially that of the pupil light response (PLR).
-Notably absent is the lateral geniculate nucleus (LGN) of the thalamus, which, in many unreferenced descriptions that can be found online, sits between the retina and the EWN.
-However, more authoritative reviews [e.g. @Kardon2005] assume that the retina-geniculate pathway is only involved vision, and not in pupil responses.

 %--